A permanent collection of my favourite photos of all time in three themes:

 Gradually, I developed a passion for travelling the world and took more photos on my trips and fewer close to home.
 In 1988 I went autofocus with a Nikon F-801 and a fantastic trio of f/2.8 lenses (24mm, 35-70mm and 180mm).
 I have stayed with Nikon since.

 From about 2016 my main photographic interest has been wildlife, especially birds, although my love of travel continues.
-Most of the wildlife portfolio was taken with a Nikon D500 and 200-500mm f/5.6 zoom.
+I took many photos with a Nikon D500 and 200-500mm f/5.6 zoom combo, until I went mirrorless in 2024 with a Nikon Z8.